 Is your company not prospering?
 Have you and your partners decided to close the company and send it into liquidation?
 Take us through step by step how to do it.

 The dissolution of a limited company to some extent replicates or follows on from its formation.
-Just as registration in the commercial register is preceded by a memorandum of association or a deed of incorporation in the form of a notarial deed, the process of liquidation of a company has several stages.
+Just as the registration in the commercial register is preceded by a memorandum of association or a deed of incorporation in the form of a notarial deed, the process of winding up a company has several stages.

-Whether you are advising on a routine business law matter or have reached the point of needing to liquidate your company, regular consultation with an attorney will help guide your decisions and legal actions in the right direction.
+Whether you are advising on a routine business law matter or have reached the point of needing to liquidate a business, regular consultation with an attorney will help guide your decisions and legal actions in the right direction.

 The first step leading to the dissolution of an LLC is its dissolution.
 This is followed by the process of its liquidation, and once this is completed, the company may be dissolved and cease to exist.
 Although dissolution, liquidation and winding up are terms that may be used interchangeably in common parlance, when dealing in the corporate law environment it is essential to observe precise terminology, otherwise confusion can easily arise.

-The dissolution of a limited liability company should be decided by agreement of all its members.
-However, the articles of association may provide that the general meeting has the power to dissolve the company.
-In this case, the approval of at least a two-thirds majority of the votes of all the shareholders is required.
+The dissolution of a limited liability company should be decided by agreement of all its shareholders.
+However, the articles of association may provide that thegeneral meeting has the power to dissolve the company.
+In such a case, the approval of at least a two-thirds majority of the votes of all the shareholders is required.
 In both cases, a notarial deed is required.

 The decision to dissolve the company can still be changed subsequently, but only until the purpose of the liquidation is fulfilled.
 On the basis of the decision to dissolve the company, the company enters into liquidation.

 The dissolution of the company is followed by liquidation.
-The only exceptions would be situations where the entire assets of the company are transferred to another entity (e.g. merger) or where there are no assets.
+The only exception would be if the entire assets of the company are transferred to another entity (e.g. merger) or if there are no assets.

-The aim of the liquidation process is to settle the company’s relations, i.e. assets and debts to third parties, and to pay any balance to the shareholders.
-In this process it is necessary to protect creditors in particular, but the law of course also considers the protection of shareholders.
+The aim of the liquidation process is to settle the company’s relationships, i.e. assets and debts to third parties, and to pay any balance to the shareholders.
+In this process, it is necessary to protect creditors first and foremost, but of course the law also considers the protection of shareholders.

 The protection of creditors is primarily served by a provision of the law which imposes the obligation to inform all known creditors.
 Unknown creditors are then invited by the liquidator to submit their claims by means of a notice published in the Commercial Gazette.
 The notices must be published repeatedly, at least twice, with a two-week interval between each notice.
 In the notice, the liquidator shall set a time limit for the company’s creditors to lodge their claims, which shall not be less than three months after the publication of the second notice.